kucaahbe/cheatsheets.md/git.md

 git checkout --conflict=merge file
 ```

-grep with excluding specific pattern:
+grep with excluding specific pattern or files:
 ```sh-session
 # search for "belongs_to" but filter out "optional"
 git grep -e belongs_to --and --not -e optional -- app